 Yokohama Hakkeijima Sea Paradise is the highest-rated place to visit in Zushi, Kanagawa right now.

-The largest category is temples, with 72 places to explore.
+The largest category is parks, with 115 places to explore.

 Travellers also explore Toshima, Osaka, Kyoto.